 This virtual information session is optional and is designed to meet the needs of parents and students wanting more information for their decision and/or transition to high school.
 This webinar is held every Feburary, hosted by the 8th Grade Transition team, featuring Carlmont Administration and Staff, as well as some Carlmont students.
 You'll hear general information about curriculum and student life and have the chance to ask questions via Q&A.

 To help you through the enrollment and registration process, the Carlmont Counseling Department hosts a Parent Information Night every March for 8th grade parents.
 This session is catered toward all incoming parents at Carlmont and will highlight timelines, academic requirements for graduation, academic pathways, course placement process, and student life for Freshman.
-To view the recorded webinar from March 2022 please visit the Carlmont Counseling Department page.
-More specifics about this event for 2022-2023 will be posted as it becomes available.
+To view the recorded webinar from March 2023 please visit the Carlmont Counseling Department page.

 READY TO ENROLL AT CARLMONT?

 1st Step - PRIORITY ONLINE ENROLLMENT Opens Oct 15 and closes Nov 30